metafacture/metafacture-documentation/docs/Documentation-Maintainer-Guide.md

 ```

 Open the generated flux-commands.md and remove some boilerplate at the beginning of the
 file manually.
-Save it, copy it here, commit and push.
+Add the naviagtion part of the page, save it, copy it [here](https://github.com/metafacture/metafacture-documentation/blob/28-use-jekyll-theme/docs/flux/flux-commands.md), commit and push.

 The [publishing process will be automated with an github action](https://github.com/metafacture/metafacture-core/issues/368).